maurergroup/winak/doc/source/BetterHopping.rst

 BetterHopping
 *************

-BetterHopping is a variation of Basinhopping, which is a global optimization algorithm based on Wales and Doye, J. Phys.
-Chem.
-A, vol 101 (1997) 5111-5116 and David J. Wales and Harold A. Scheraga, Science, Vol. 285, 1368 (1999).
-It makes use of delocalized internal coordinates to reduce dissociation events after displacements.
+BetterHopping is a variation of the Basinhopping algorithm [Wales1]_, [Wales2]_.
+It makes use of delocalized internal coordinates to make global structure search more efficient.

 Usage
 =====